charlesglucas/ofbm_tools/README.md

 [nbcluster,cluster] = successiveTestClustering(testFN.decsortHocpw);
 ```

-Examples with synthetic ofBm can also be found in the `examples` folder.
+Examples with synthetic $M$-fBm can also be found in the `examples` folder.
 </details>